 Among his many awards, Dallas won the Daily News People’s Choice Award for Best Weatherperson in Los Angeles.
 He was named Man of the Year by the American Cancer Society.
 He was voted Best Weather Presenter/World competition level in Paris, France.
 He received a Golden Mike Award for Best Weathercast in Southern California in the 4 p.m. to 11 p.m. division.
 He has received the Associated Press Award for Best Weather Segment.
 The Greater Los Angeles Press Club awarded him with Overall Excellence in a 60 Minute Newscast.
 KIIS Radio voted Dallas the Most Popular On-Air Newscaster in Los Angeles .
 He was also voted the Most Popular On-Air Personality at CNN by ON CABLE magazine.
 His coverage of Hurricane Frederic earned him the National Oceanic and Atmosphere Association (NOAA) Outstanding Coverage Award.

 When not on television, Dallas has been a meteorology professor at Cal State University, Northridge, staying actively involved in multiple community service and fundraising projects.

-A hallmark of its robust education programs, the Pasadena Symphony Association has served the youth of the region for five decades through the Pasadena Youth Symphony Orchestras (PYSO), comprised of five performing ensembles with 600 gifted 4th-12th grade students from more than 50 schools all over the Southern California region.
-The PYSO has toured internationally at prestigious venues in New York, Vienna, and most recently San Jose, Costa Rica.
+A hallmark of its robust education programs, the Pasadena Symphony Association has served the youth of the region for over five decades through the Pasadena Youth Symphony Orchestras (PYSO) comprised of seven performing ensembles, with over 400 gifted 4th-12th grade students from all over Southern California.

 The PSA provides people from all walks of life with powerful access points to the world of symphonic music.